ToyotaCRDL/mahos/README.rst

 #####
-Mahos
+MAHOS
 #####

-Mahos: Measurement Automation Handling and Orchestration System.
+MAHOS: Measurement Automation Handling and Orchestration System.

 This package currently includes the following.